 Understanding supply and demand is an important part of career exploration.
 However, we caution students from making decisions based solely on market demands.
 Markets can fluctuate by the time a student graduates and supply and demand may differ by region.
 We encourage students to consider a variety of factors including interests, skills, and values, when making career decisions.
 Resources for exploring supply and demand, along with salary statistics, include:

 We help students find part-time jobs both on and off campus.
-Students can search for positions on Hire-A-VOL and in notebooks located in the Center for Career Development, Student Union Level 2.
+Students can search for positions on Handshake and in notebooks located in the Center for Career Development, Student Union Level 2.
 If students need individual assistance, they can meet with Joann Jeter, Assistant Director for Part-time Student Employment.
 Students will find a variety of employers represented including retail, restaurant, childcare, offices, and temporary or seasonal positions.
 Some of the larger on-campus employers include: Dining Services, Office of Information Technology, TRECS, and the Library.
 If your student has been granted Federal Work Study as part of his financial aid package, the Office of Financial Aid can assist in securing a position.

 The National Association of Colleges and Employers (NACE) has defined these eight competencies as a necessary for Career Readiness.
 Also, this Developing Skills article does an excellent job of outlining the types of experiences students should seek and the skills they should develop outside the classroom.
 These competencies can be gained through various experiences.
 Please visit our Are you Career Ready? page to learn more about the competencies and ways for your student to Get Career Ready!

-Registering with our office will allow her to search the Hire-A-VOL system for internship postings, apply online, and participate in on-campus recruiting.
+Registering with our office will allow her to search the Handshake system for internship postings, apply online, and participate in on-campus recruiting.
 She can also meet with her College Consultant for assistance preparing for and searching for internships.
 Additionally, we host several campus-wide career fairs where students can interact with employers who may have opportunities.

 With careful planning, internships do not have to delay graduation.
 Many are completed during the summer or part-time throughout the school year.
 Some internships may be offered full-time during the semester.

 Students should plan on starting their job searches two semesters prior to graduation.
 Most jobs are found through networking, so it is important to start early.
 Some employers come on campus in the fall semester to hire May graduates.
 The Center for Career Development provides a wide range of services to help with the job search process, including individual appointments with College Consultants, resume critiques, workshops & classes, interview practice, job fairs, and an extensive website.
-Students should also upload their resumes and search for positions on Hire-A-VOL, our online job database and the key to on-campus recruiting.
+Students should also upload their resumes and search for positions on Handshake, our online job database and the key to on-campus recruiting.
 Graduating students should attend relevant job fairs throughout the school year.